AshTiwari/Python-Fundamentals/README.md

 - List should be used when the data inside it can be updated.
 Tuple should be used to keep the data safe from alteration or data corruption.
 - Tuple are hashable whereas List are not.
 - Hence, Tuple can be used as key of a dictionary.

+## Why are Tuple faster than Listand takes less storage?
+- Tuples are stored in single block of memory.
+- Lists are stored in two blocks of memory: fixed block and variable block.
+- Fix block stores the meta data which is the information regarding the object.
+- Variable block stores the actual data.
+- Tuple refers to it's elements directly whereas List requires an extra layer.
+- Tuple stores an array to store pointers of it's element.
+- List requires to store a pointer to the array which stores the pointer to the elements.

 ### Collection Protocol:
 - Check collectionProtocol.jpg